LukeShortCloud/rootpages/markdown/ansible.md

 Common options:

-* backup = Backup the destinatino file if it already exists.
+* backup = Backup the destination file if it already exists.
 Default: no.
-* checksum = Speicfy a checksum method to use and the hash that is expected.
+* checksum = Specify a checksum method to use and the hash that is expected.
 * **dest** = Where the downloaded file should be saved to
 * timeout = The time, in seconds, to wait for a connection to the URL before failing.
 Default: 10.
 * {group|mode|owner} = Specify the permissions for the downloaded file.